- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 Can the estate recover for the deceased’s pain and suffering?

-Unfortunately, in this type of claim, the estate may not recover for the deceased’s pain and suffering.
+As of 2022, the estate may recover for the deceased’s pain and suffering (and disfigurement).

-But punitive damages are recoverable in a survival cause of action in California.
-And since they are not recoverable in a wrongful death lawsuit, this makes a survival action a powerful tool for recovering monetary damages from the wrongdoer.
+And punitive damages are recoverable in a survival cause of action under California law.
+Since they are not recoverable in a wrongful death lawsuit, this makes a survival action a powerful tool for recovering monetary damages from the wrongdoer.

 Are separate lawsuits required for wrongful death and a survivor action?